Imagine a life without frizz. *drops mic*

 Key Facts about the Keratin Straightening Treatment

-A keratin straightening treatment isn’t a permanent fix
+1. A keratin straightening treatment isn’t a permanent fix.

-And we’re okay with that: Although hair is relatively frizz-proof for the next few months, getting it done still entails some chemicals and heat styling which, as with all things, is only good in moderation.
+Although hair is relatively frizz-proof for the next few months, getting it done still entails some chemicals and heat styling.
 Take all salons’ claims with a grain of salt, and remember that this treatment is supposed to wash out over time.

 Unlike other popular blow-out treatments that aren’t as long-lasting such as the Brazilian Blowout, most keratin treatments start at $200 upwards.
 Fans of the process though easily write the expense off as a worthy investment, considering how much it can shave off in daily styling time and product usage.

-It can be used on curly or wavy hair
+3. It can be used on curly or wavy hair.

 Contrary to popular belief, a keratin treatment isn’t exclusively for those with straight or frizzy hair alone.
-Those with wavy and curly hair can also benefit from the treatment, as the latter’s formulation or intensity can be tailored to your needs.
-This bespoke factor is also what makes it such a hit with hair straightening aficionados, who’ve probably experienced less natural-looking strands from first-generation straighteners.
+Those with wavy and curly hair can also benefit from the treatment.
+This bespoke factor is also what makes it such a hit with hair straightening aficionados.
+Straight-haired gals probably experienced less natural-looking strands from first-generation straighteners.
 Tell your stylist that you simply want smoother, more manageable and frizz-free results without letting go of your curls—s/he’ll be happy to adjust.

-It uses chemicals, and some keratin treatments can contain formaldehyde
+4. It uses chemicals, and some keratin treatments can contain formaldehyde.

-Although the concentrations are not said to be harmful, they are what give the treatment its staying power, so be prepared.
+The concentrations are not said to be harmful, they are what give the treatment its staying power.
 If you’re really uncomfortable, opt for the newer non-formaldehyde versions that also have a gentler scent.

-A keratin treatment is okay for colored or processed hair
+5. A keratin treatment is okay for colored or processed hair.

-Although not recommended concurrently, a keratin treatment can be applied around two weeks after coloring to help improve the texture and appearance of damaged strands, as well as provide a shinier, more vibrantly uniform sheen to your newly-dyed tresses.
+A keratin treatment can be applied around two weeks after coloring.
+However, this is not recommended concurrently.
+It can help improve the texture and appearance of damaged strands.

-Stylists suggest not touching or wetting hair at least 72 hours after a particularly potent keratin straightening treatment (yes, this includes tucking hair behind your ears).
+Stylists suggest not touching or wetting hair at least 72 hours after a particularly potent keratin straightening treatment.
+Yes, this also includes tucking hair behind your ears.
 This is to prevent any bends from forming in your hair while the product is “setting.”
-There are other formulations that don’t require this, but we suggest not messing with your ’do for the first few days for the best and most immaculate results.
+However, we suggest not messing with your ’do for the first few days for the best and most immaculate results.